joeldudley/cryptopals/README.md

-My solutions to the Cryptopals Crypto Challenges (http://cryptopals.com/).
+My solutions to the Cryptopals Crypto Challenges (http://challenges.com/).

 # Running the challenges

-Run `cryptopals.ChallengeRunner` to run each challenge and check it passes.
+Run `challenges.ChallengeRunner` to run each challenge and check it passes.

 # Current progress